 About Our Pastor Rob Morris:

-Prior to serving at Christ the King, he was a full-time staff member at Our Savior Lutheran Church in Topsfield, MA, focusing on both the youth and worship ministries.
+Before his call to Christ the King, Pastor Morris served as a full-time staff member at Our Savior Lutheran Church in Topsfield, MA, focusing on both the youth and worship ministries.
 Going even further back, Pastor Rob’s background was in software sales and his undergraduate work was in business and organizational behavior.